derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 To take advantage of the runtime and engine, we just need to get an idea of how they work together.
 This allows us to author code that reacts interactively as the engine executes it in realtime.

-The JavaScript runtime in a web browser is composed of four core components where the engine has only one:
+The JavaScript runtime in a web browser has four core components where the engine has only one:
 1. engine
     - stack
 2. runtime APIs